Textualize/rich-cli/README.md

 rich --help
 ```

+ℹ️ More information methods coming soon.

 ## Syntax highlighting

-To syntax highlight a file enter `rich` followed by the path to your file.
-Many file formats are supported!
+To syntax highlight a file enter `rich` followed by a path.
+Many file formats are supported.

 ```
 rich loop.py